 You should tell someone you trust about what you’re worried about.
 Friends can be the most important relationship a young person has and if you have realised there is something wrong, you can help just by telling a teacher, a parent, a carer or even contacting a charity organisation anonymously.

-If you think you have been a victim of CSE in the past, and you’re now an adult, you can still speak out.
+If you think you have been a victim of child sexual exploitation in the past, and you’re now an adult, you can still speak out.